arangodb/docs/3.11/arangosearch.md

    - `{ "name": "carrot", "type": "vegetable" }`
    - `{ "name": "chili pepper", "type": "vegetable" }`
    - `{ "name": "tomato", "type": ["fruit", "vegetable"] }`
-2. In the web interface, click on _VIEWS_ in the main navigation.
+2. In the **VIEWS** section of the web interface, click the **Add View** button.
-3. Click on the _Add View_ button, enter a name (e.g. `food_view`), confirm and
-   click on the newly created View.
+3. Enter a name (e.g. `food_view`) for the View, click **Create**, and click the card of the newly created View.
-4. You can toggle the mode of the View definition editor from _Tree_ to _Code_ to edit the JSON object as text.
-5. Replace `"links": {},` with below configuration, then save the changes:
+4. Enter the name of the collection in the **Links** fields, then click the underlined name to access the link properties and tick the **Include All Fields** checkbox.
+In the editor on the right-hand side, you can see the View definition in JSON format, including the following setting:
    ```js
    "links": {
      "food": {